jpfxgood/bkp/README.md

-    log_email = Every successful backup will e-mail the backup log to this e-mail address error_email = Every failed backup will e-mail the exception to this e-mail address threads = Number of file transfer threads to use to process copies, recommended 5 for sftp and 10 for other targets smtp_server = Name of the smtp server to connect to for sending e-mail smtp_username = Name of the user to log in to smtp with smtp_password = Password of the user to log in to smtp with ssh_username = Name of the user to log in to ssh with ssh_password = Password of the user to log in to ssh with
+    log_email = Every successful backup will e-mail the backup log to this e-mail address error_email = Every failed backup will e-mail the exception to this e-mail address threads = Number of file transfer threads to use to process copies, recommended 5 for sftp and 10 for other targets ssh_username = Name of the user to log in to ssh with ssh_password = Password of the user to log in to ssh with